AlexHung123/ai-agent/README.md

    - Verify that Lemonade is configured to accept connections from all interfaces (`0.0.0.0`), not just localhost (`127.0.0.1`).
    - Ensure that the port (default is 8000) is not blocked by your firewall.

-## Using as a Search Engine
+## Using as a Chat Interface

-If you wish to use Perplexica as an alternative to traditional search engines like Google or Bing, or if you want to add a shortcut for quick access from your browser's search bar, follow these steps:
+Perplexica serves as an intelligent chat interface for your internal AI needs.
+You can:

-1. Open your browser's settings.
+1. Have conversations with various LLM providers
-2. Navigate to the 'Search Engines' section.
+2. Upload and analyze documents
-3. Add a new site search with the following URL: `http://localhost:3000/?q=%s`.
-Replace `localhost` with your IP address or domain name, and `3000` with the port number if Perplexica is not hosted locally.
+3. Get assistance with writing and general tasks
-4. Click the add button.
-Now, you can use Perplexica directly from your browser's search bar.
+4. Access the application at `http://localhost:3000` after setup

 ## Using Perplexica's API

-Perplexica also provides an API for developers looking to integrate its powerful search engine into their own applications.
-You can run searches, use multiple models and get answers to your queries.
+Perplexica provides an API for developers looking to integrate its AI chat capabilities into their own applications.
+You can run chat sessions, use multiple models and get intelligent responses.

-For more details, check out the full documentation [here](https://github.com/ItzCrazyKns/Perplexica/tree/master/docs/API/SEARCH.md).
+For more details, check out the API documentation.

 ## Expose Perplexica to network

 Perplexica runs on Next.js and handles all API requests.
-It works right away on the same network and stays accessible even with port forwarding.
+It works right away on the same network and stays accessible with port forwarding for internal usage within your organization.

 ## One-Click Deployment